 After graduation, a short-term experience or internship can help you make connections, gain life skills, and assess your interest in future careers.
 Talk with your career coach and use these and other resources to find opportunities that are a good fit with your educational experience and career goals:

 These following resources can be of assistance to you if you are interested in teaching English abroad:

 - Japan Exchange Teaching Program

 Using these and other resources, your career coach can help you find a valuable short-term experience, whether in the United States or abroad.

 Fellowships for post-graduate study

-Fellowships are temporary post-graduate opportunities to conduct research, work in a field or fund graduate school.
+Fellowships are temporary opportunities to conduct research, work in a field or fund your education.
 Most opportunities can be found through universities, non-profit and government organizations.

 Good resources for finding fellowship opportunities include:

 - Blakemore Freeman Fellowship